Garage Conversions – The Ultimate Guide to Design, Planning & Costs

 Garage conversions are one of the speediest and most affordable routes to adding flexible floor space to your existing home.
 The process will significantly enhance your home’s value and a garage conversion will offer a versatile new space that can be used as a home office, bedroom or home gyms or even a small guest room complete with bathroom and kitchenette.

 Before setting out on a project, you should consult your local planning authority.
-While most garage conversions won’t require formal planning permission – as the work will mostly affect the interior spaces – your home’s location will influence the changes you can make.
+While most projects won’t require formal planning permission – as the work will mostly affect the interior spaces – your home’s location will influence the changes you can make.
 And, as a conversion involves a change of use from garage to residential space, you’ll need to ensure your project is meeting Building Regulations.

-If you’re looking to alter the garage’s exterior features such as the windows, you’ll need to submit a planning application as this will end up changing how your home looks.
-You could always consider a pre-planning application to ensure your garage conversion project is on the right track for success.
+If you’re looking to alter the garage’s exterior features such as the cladding or windows, you’ll need to submit a planning application as this will end up changing how your home looks.
+You could always consider a pre-planning application to ensure your conversion project is on the right track for success.

 The first place to start with all garage conversions is conducting an assessment of the existing structure, in particular the soundness of the foundations, walls and roof.
 This will go a long way to revealing the extent of works required to create a comfortable living space – so it’s a key part of the early design stages that’ll dictate what you’re able to do with the design later on.

 If the garage you’re converting is in an especially dilapidated state, it may be cheaper to knock down and replace the structure with a newly-built, efficient version.
 By doing this you’ll have the opportunity to specify features such as sustainable insulation or a proper ventilation system.

 Garage conversions require careful designing to find the right result.
 The project’s details will depend on the scale of the scheme, how you want to use it and integrate it into the property, and what your budget will stretch to (carry on reading to find out about garage conversion cost breakdowns).
 Speak to a design professional as they’ll be able to help you decide on a project route that best maximises your cash before you can begin designing a high-spec scheme.

-For higher-end projects or a larger, double garage conversion, working with an architect could help to identify creative ways to maximise the potential of your garage conversion and establish a space that flows naturally into your home.
+For higher-end conversion projects or a larger, double garage conversion, working with an architect could help to identify creative ways to maximise the potential of your garage conversion and establish a space that flows naturally into your home.
 Consider how you’ll want to use the space and how frequently, too, as this should help you decide how much of an investment your garage conversion will be.

 Another popular route is to enlist the help of a design and build company that specialises in converting garages.
 The results can be fantastic and many will take your scheme through planning and building control as part of their fee.
 Plus, their experience on-the-ground can help to ensure a smooth project and a predictable budget that you can see through to the end.